SysBioChalmers/Human-GEM/data/testResults/README.md

 Comment `/run memote` to run the full suite; the score then updates in place.
 Higher is better, so the comment warns only when the score drops versus the target branch.

-Before running, the model is enriched with the database cross-references from the annotation tables (`annotateModel.py`), so the annotation tests score against the identifiers Human-GEM actually carries rather than the bare ids in the YAML.
+Before running, the model is enriched with the cross-references and SBO terms from the annotation tables (the canonical `code/annotateGEM.py` helper), so the annotation tests score against the identifiers Human-GEM actually carries rather than the bare ids in the YAML.
 The enriched model is used only to build the temporary SBML MEMOTE reads; it is not committed.
 The score is stored in two sections, `Core subset` and `Full suite`.

 ### Gene essentiality (Hart 2015)
 Gene-essentiality predictions in five cell-line-specific GEMs (DLD1, GBM, HCT116,